Azure/azure-devops-cli-extension/contributing.md

 #### Reporting new issue

 The best way to get your bug fixed is to provide good repro steps.
-Use our [Bug template](TODO) to report any issues.

-#### Security bugs

-TO-DO
+Create a new issue and label it as a bug.

 # Feature requests